MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-azure-blob-storage.md

 1. Set the label's  **Text** property as "Select a container".

-1. Use the properties pane on the right-side of the screen to the label text and label text background color.
+1. Use the properties pane on the right-side of the screen and choose the label text color, size, and label text background color of your choice.

 1. Select **Insert** -> **Text label**.